This post contains affiliate links.

 Yes.
-CAT6 cables enable data speeds that are most likely more than what you would need at home.
-That being said, they are not extremely expensive.
-They will allow you to “future proof” your internet because internet speeds will continue to increase in the future and you know you will not have to replace your ethernet cables when that happens.
+CAT6 cables enable data speeds that’re most likely more than what you’d need at home.
+That being said, they’re not extremely expensive.
+They will allow you to “future proof” your internet because internet speeds will continue to increase in the future and you know you won’t have to replace your ethernet cables when that happens.
 I have some CAT6 cables in my home network for this reason.

 In short, you can’t go wrong using these cables for your network as long as you are willing to spend some extra money for them.

 CAT6A cables take CAT6 cables a step further.
 The “A” in CAT6A stands for “augmented” as they’re an improvement over CAT6 cables.
 The differences between CAT6 and CAT6A are as follows: